-A race weekend is composed of one half hour practice session and one half hour qualifying session, followed by two races.
+A race weekend is composed of one practice session of forty-five minutes and one half hour qualifying session, followed by two races.

 The qualifying session is a straight fight for fastest laptime, and determines the order of the grid for Race 1.
-In a change of regulations in 2012, four points are awarded for pole position.
+Four points are awarded for pole position.

-Race 1 is run over 170km or 60 minutes (except for Monaco and Singapore where the race is run over 140km), and each driver must complete one compulsory pitstop in which a minimum of two tyres must be changed.
+Race 1 is run over 170km or 60 minutes (except for Monaco where the race is run over 140km and in Budapest where the race is run over 160km), and each driver must complete one compulsory pitstop and must use at least one set of each specification of dry-weather tyres.

 Any driver who is not classified in the top ten positions at the end of the race or, didn’t start the race from his normal grid position or, changed tyres during race two at a time when climatic conditions did not necessitate the use of a different specification of tyre, will not be eligible for points awarded for fastest lap.

 Since 2015, GP2 cars have used the Drag Reduction System (DRS).

 The drivers are able to use the DRS as they wish within the designated DRS zones during free practice and qualifying.
 During both races however, the drivers will only be allowed to activate DRS within the designated zones when they are within less than a second of the car in front at the detection point.

 During the race, the DRS is available for use after two laps unless decided otherwise by the race director due to poor weather conditions or yellow flags in the designated DRS zones, which will be the same as the ones used in Formula One on every circuit of the calendar.